A review of the classical Doppler effect based on the mathematical description of the phase function: Moving emitter

-as it can be expected, since the direction of propagation at each point is perpendicular to the wavefronts, then pointing in the direction of the segment joining this point and that were the wavefront was started.
-This result accounts for the aberration effect previously mentioned.
-Additionally, the observed and the emitted wavelenghts, i.e., $\lambda'$ and $\lambda$, fulfill the expected relationship
+as can be expected, since the direction of propagation at each point is perpendicular to the wavefronts, then pointing in the direction of the segment joining this point and that where the wavefront was started.
+Aberration results from the misalignment between the wave vector $\mathbf{k}'$ and the line joining emitter and observer represented by the vector $\hat{\mathbf{n}}$ depicted in fig.\ref{Fig:03}.
+Additionally, the observed and emitted wavelenghts, that is, $\lambda'$ and $\lambda$, fulfill the expected relationship

 Figure \ref{Fig:05} shows a first example of these results.
-An emitter moving with velocity given by $\beta=0.5$ pass by an observer located at a distance of $5\lambda$ away from emitter's trajectory.
-Time in these graphs is taken as nondimensional by multiplying it by emitter's frequency $f$, and emitter and observer are at the closest positions when $t=0$.
-The dependence of the phase on time is shown in a), where shorter wavelenghts can be seen at the initial instants and these wavelengths become larger as the emitter progresses. b) shows how the {\em instantaneous} frequency perceived by the observer {\em decreases} in time.
-It is important to note the effect of aberration, since the observer perceives a frequency equal to emitter's frequency not when emitter and observer are at the closest positions $\left(\theta=90\degree\right)$, but at a latter time instant given by $t=\frac{h}{c}=\frac{h}{\lambda f}$, i.e., when $\vartheta=90\degree$.
+An emitter moving with velocity given by $\beta=0.5$ passes by an observer located at a distance of $5\lambda$ away from the emitter's trajectory.
+The time in these graphs is taken as non-dimensional by multiplying it by the emitter's frequency $f$, and the emitter and observer are at the closest positions when $t=0$.
+The dependence of the phase on time is shown in a), where shorter wavelenghts can be seen at the initial instants and these wavelengths become larger as the emitter progresses.
+Figure \ref{Fig:05}.b) shows how the {\em instantaneous} frequency perceived by the observer {\em decreases} in time.
+Aberration shifts the instant at which the observed frequency equals the emitted frequency since the observer perceives a frequency equal to the emitter's frequency not when the emitter and observer are at the closest positions $\left(\theta=90\degree\right)$, but at a later time instant given by $t=\frac{h}{c}=\frac{h}{\lambda f}$, that is, when $\vartheta=90\degree$.

 Figure \ref{Fig:06} shows more examples of these results.
-In the case a) the observer is at a distance equal to $5\lambda$ away from emitter's trajectory, who is moving at different velocities.
-Since the distance holds for all cases, the instant at which the frequency shift vanishes remains constant by the condition $ft=\frac{h}{\lambda}=5$, i. e., the emitter is farther from the observer as the velocity increases, according to (\ref{eqn:09}).
-Besides, frequency variation becomes sharper as emitter's trajectory approaches observer's position, as shown in b).
+In case a) the observer is at a distance equal to $5\lambda$ away from the emitter's trajectory, who is moving at different velocities.
+Since the distance holds for all cases, the instant at which the frequency shift vanishes remains constant by the condition $ft=\frac{h}{\lambda}=5$, that is, the emitter is farther from the observer as the velocity increases, according to (\ref{eqn:09}).
+In addition, frequency variation becomes sharper as the emitter's trajectory approaches the observer's position, as shown in b).